- Rapid Reference 🚀

-- Cavitation or lobar consolidation suggests an alternative diagnosis (e.g. superimposed bacterial pneumonia).
+- Cavitation or lobar consolidation or substantial pleural effusion suggests an alternative or additional diagnosis (e.g., superimposed bacterial pneumonia).

-Influenza alters the host immune system, predisposing to bacterial pneumonia.
-Post-influenza pneumonia is classically associated with infection by streptococcus pneumoniae, group A streptococcus, or staph aureus (including MRSA).
+- Influenza alters the host immune system, predisposing to bacterial pneumonia.
+The risk of bacterial pneumonia peaks 1-2 weeks after infection, but can persist for months.
+The causes are likely multifactorial (e.g., disruption of respiratory epithelia, altered cytokine milieu).
+Such pneumonias are classically associated with infection by Streptococcus pneumoniae, group A Streptococcus, or Staphylococcus aureus (including MRSA).

-clinical features suggestive of post-flu bacterial pneumonia may include:
+clinical features suggestive of post-influenza bacterial pneumonia may include:

-- Patient develops flu, starts getting better for a few days, then deteriorates.
+- Biphasic illness: Patient develops influenza, starts getting better for a few days, then deteriorates.

 - Copious sputum production (not generally a feature of influenza pneumonia).

-- Radiographic features may suggest bacterial pneumonia (e.g. dense lobar consolidation, cavitation).
+- Radiographic features suggestive of bacterial pneumonia (e.g., dense lobar consolidation or cavitation)

 diagnostic studies for influenza

-- Nasopharyngeal PCR is the front-line test with ~90% sensitivity.
-However, if swabbing isn't performed deeply enough, sensitivity may be lower.
+- Nasopharyngeal PCR is the front-line test, with ~90% sensitivity.
+However, if swabbing isn't performed deeply enough then the sensitivity may be lower.

 - If a nasopharyngeal PCR is negative and yet suspicion for influenza remains: